Why should we let kids problem solve?

 - Start all conversations with empathy: After you have shown that you are listening come from a place of understanding and put yourself in your child’s shoes before telling her what needs to change, i.e. ‘I can hear you are very upset that you didn’t get picked for the team, I understand you are disappointed right now and that is OK‘.

 - Ask open-ended curious questions (not loaded or judging) to show you ARE listening and open to talking: ‘What happened there?
 What did you hope would have happened?’ etc.

 Just having our views / feelings / situation acknowledged makes us feel better and more able to find solutions, or simply accept the situation.
 Once parents get past their fear of ‘just’ listening to their child’s situation and emotions without having to fix things they often find their kids are more open to the idea of problem solving together.
 Sometimes the child doesn’t want the problem to be solved but just wants to be listened to.
 Let them talk, with you as an active listener.
 And give them space and time to think.
 70% of issues are resolved at this stage.

-- Your child might come up with silly ones and at this point just listen and maybe ask them about the consequences of these ones, i.e. if your child says, ‘I want to kill Sam because he did not invite me to his party!’ instead of saying, ‘you can’t do that or you will go to jail’, try to say, ‘wow that is a big one, how would that work, what will happen if you do that, how do you think Sam’s parents would feel?’ etc. Then say, ‘what else could you do’…..
+- Your child might come up with silly suggestions and at this point just listen and maybe ask them about the consequences of these ones, i.e. if your child says, ‘I want to kill Sam because he did not invite me to his party!’, instead of saying, ‘you can’t do that or you will go to jail’, try to say, ‘wow that is a big one, how would that work, what would happen if you did that, how do you think Sam’s parents would feel?’ etc. Then say, ‘what else could you do?’